 What Makes Rosenthal So Different?

-Rosenthal is different than the FDCPA in some procedural ways including the requirement that the debt collector identify themselves as such and, after the initial communication, follow up in writing within a specific time period.
+Rosenthal is different than the FDCPA in some procedural ways including the requirement that the debt collector identifies themselves as such and, after the initial communication, follow up in writing within a specific time period.
 Rosenthal is very different, however, because it adds an additional protection to the consumer that the FDCPA explicitly denies: it makes the same requirements apply to your “original creditors” as well as debt collectors.
+San Diego Bankruptcy Lawyer is the most reviewed and voted best bankruptcy attorney.
 It specifically eliminates the exception under the FDCPA that officers or employees of a creditor are exempt from being considered a debt collector and also does away with the exception that a debt collector within a creditor’s commonly owned business or affiliate is exempt from the requirements of the FDCPA.
 In other words, if you work for a creditor and you attempt to collect a debt, you are considered a debt collector for the purposes of the law.
 Now, for example, in California, if you are late paying Credit Card Company A, in order to call you, the caller must follow almost exactly the same guidelines that a debt collection company would have to follow under the FDCPA if they had turned the debt over for collections.
+San Diego Bankruptcy Attorney can stop creditors from harassing you and can even save your home.

 What Can an Attorney Do For You Under Rosenthal?

 Our firm has a skilled and experienced staff that can represent you to ensure that the harassing phone calls stop.
-We know the law and can analyze the debt collector’s or creditor’s actions under Rosenthal and can represent you in court to sue the collection agency or creditor for violating your rights.
+Bankruptcy Attorney San Diego knows the law and can analyze the debt collector’s or creditor’s actions under Rosenthal and can represent you in court to sue the collection agency or creditor for violating your rights.
 If found in violation, they can be fined up to $1000 and be required to cover attorney’s fees and court costs.
 Please give us a call at (800) 551-7922 to set up a free consultation today to start protecting your rights.